FelixAugenstein/watson-assistant-phone-integration/README.md

 ![Twilio Origination](readme_images/twilio-origination.png)

-9. You can find your origination SIP URI under Getting started in your Voice Agent in the IBM Cloud, for the Location Dallas it is always the same: `sip:us-south.voiceagent.cloud.ibm.com`
+9. Now you have to switch to your IBM Cloud Account again.
+You can find your origination SIP URI under Getting started in your Voice Agent in the IBM Cloud, for the Location Dallas it is always the same: `sip:us-south.voiceagent.cloud.ibm.com`

 ![Twilio SIP URI](readme_images/twilio-sip-uri.png)